despresc/scriba-legacy/README.md

 Partially related to custom blocks.
 We want to number things, of course.
 Things that can be numbered.
 If they're titled, we might want to use the number in their title.
-This applies to captions as well.
 Something like a `genTitle` option in the metadata of a document?
 Might want to think about caching the result of unfolding all the definitions somehow.
 Serialize the form that we get right before rendering.

+Numbering has to happen before the title gets generated.
+It could happen simultaneously, I suppose.

+This applies to captioned things, too.

 ## Custom blocks